konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 We have now The Pub/Sub subscription to pull Iot messages from.

 ## Use a Dataflow Template:
 &emsp;&emsp;Dataflow is cloud based data processing service used for batch and real time data.A Dataflow template will be used to create a process that monitors a Pub/Sub topic for incoming messages and then moves them to BigQuery.
-The data from the Dataflow will be stored in temporary file,and the location will be provided in cloud storage.
+The data from the Dataflow will be stored in temporary file,and the location will be provided in Cloud Storage.

+To Create a file in Cloud Storage:
+* From the Cloud Console Menu Select **Storage-->Browser -->click on Create Bucket.**
+* Enter the **Name** of the bucket .
+The Bucket name is unique across the Google Cloud.
+* Select the region where your project resides and click **Create Bucket** button.